djemilee/OnlineShop/README.md

 # OnlineShop

 Тhe project represents simple program for managing Online shop:

--using a Design Patterns
--added a Unit Tests
--refactoring the source, using the clean code principles.
+-Using a Design Patterns, Added a Unit Tests, Refactoring the source, using the clean code principles.